-Published on Sunday, December 2nd, 2012
+Published on Thursday, December 19th, 2019

 Each type of flooring has its own advantages and disadvantages.
 And some types are better suited to a particular location, weather, or climate.

 Scottsdale, located in the southwest, is a much different climate from the northwest.
 Dry heat is the norm for much of the year, and even in winter, the days are usually sunny and dry.
 Rarely is water or mud an issue, but heat is a nearly constant concern.
 Desert animals and plants have adapted to cope with the harsh conditions, and there is no shortage of venomous critters and thorny plants.
 In fact, Arizona has a saying that if it doesn’t bite, stick or sting, it’s probably a rock.
 Scottsdale homes can contrast this by creating a comfortable oasis, away from the harsh, unforgiving desert that surrounds them.
 Carpet is a good way to accomplish this.

-The comfort provided by Scottsdale carpet is thrown into sharp relief by stark beauty of the surrounding rocks and landscape.
+The comfort provided by Scottsdale carpet is thrown into sharp relief by the stark beauty of the surrounding rocks and landscape.
 Modern carpet styles are a far cry from the hideous colors and styles of the mid to late 20th century.
 Shag and other styles have gone by the wayside, and colors now tend to compliment and accent a room instead of being the focal point.
 Savvy decorators will match the carpet to both the interior decorations and the natural landscape that sits just outside the windows, for a timeless, comfortable look.

 Often, you get what you pay for with laminate.
 Cheaper options tend to expand and contract with temperature and humidity, so leaving an expansion gap around the perimeter of your room is important.
 More costly laminate options for flooring in Scottsdale will stand up to moderate humidity, although it will warp when exposed to standing water.

 Apply a moisture barrier to the subfloor and seal all seams properly as a preventative measure.